dkahle/algstat/README.md

 algstat
 =======

-**algstat** is a collection of tools to help do algebraic statistics in R. Many (but not all) of the tools make use of back-end connections to software used in various math communities, such as [Macaulay2](http://www.math.uiuc.edu/Macaulay2/) (for algebraic computations), [Bertini](https://bertini.nd.edu) (for solving systems of polynomial equations), and [LattE](https://www.math.ucdavis.edu/~latte/) with [4ti2](http://www.4ti2.de) (for lattice problems and, in particular, the computation of Markov bases).
+**algstat** is a collection of tools to help you use algebraic statistical methods in R. It is intended to be an end user package for that purpose, and consequently depends on other packages that make connections to math software to do key computations.
+Currently, [the **latter** package](https://github.com/dkahle/latter.git) is used to connect R to [LattE](https://www.math.ucdavis.edu/~latte/) with [4ti2](http://www.4ti2.de) for lattice problems and the computation of Markov bases, and [the **m2r** package](https://github.com/coneill-math/m2r.git) connects R to [Macaulay2](http://www.math.uiuc.edu/Macaulay2/) for algebraic computations.
+In the future, **bertini** will connect R to [Bertini](https://bertini.nd.edu), which is used to numerically solve systems of polynomial equations. **m2r** can be used for that purpose to some extent currently by using Macaulay2's connection to [PHCPack](http://homepages.math.uic.edu/~jan/download.html), so be sure to look there for now if that's what you're trying to do.

-This brief intro is currently under construction.
+If you have something you're wanting implemented here, please file an issue!

 Exact inference with log-linear models
 ======================================

-*Note: this section assumes you have [LattE](https://www.math.ucdavis.edu/~latte/) and [4ti2](http://www.4ti2.de) installed and algstat has registered them.*
+*Note: this section assumes you have [**latter**](https://github.com/dkahle/latter.git) installed and working on your machine.*

 One of the most well-developed parts of the package allows users to perform (conditional) exact tests for log-linear models.
 There are several great references on the math behind this, such as [Diaconis and Sturmfels' original paper](http://projecteuclid.org/euclid.aos/1030563990), the [Lectures on Algebraic Statistics](http://smile.amazon.com/Lectures-Algebraic-Statistics-Oberwolfach-Seminars/dp/3764389044/ref=sr_1_1?ie=UTF8&qid=1430536908&sr=8-1&keywords=lectures+on+algebraic+statistics), and [Markov Bases in Algebraic Statistics](http://smile.amazon.com/Markov-Bases-Algebraic-Statistics-Springer/dp/1461437180/ref=sr_1_fkmr0_1?ie=UTF8&qid=1430536933&sr=8-1-fkmr0&keywords=aoki%2C+hada%2C+and+takemura), so we'll keep the technical discussion to a minimum.